Venkaiah72/mywebrepo/README.md

 # Selenium Automation Demo for OrangeHRM

 ## Overview
 This project demonstrates automated testing of OrangeHRM using Selenium WebDriver with Java.
-It includes data-driven testing using CSV files.
+It includes data-driven testing.

 ## Requirements
 - JDK 8 or higher
 - Maven
-- Chrome WebDriver (place in PATH or specify in BaseTest.java)
+- Chrome WebDriver/ Any driver you want you've to initialize (@Optional"chrome") to execute in required browser

 ## Project Structure
 - `src/test/java/com/example/tests`: Test classes